SIRO broadband explained

 If your home is a long way from the nearest exchange cabinet, your internet connection will be weaker.
 The speed you get will also be affected by the number of homes sharing the same cabinet.

-For example, you could be heading up a Zoom meeting at home, while another family member downloads movies and music, and another plays video games.
+For example, you could be working from home while another family member streams a movie, and another plays video games.

 Where is SIRO available?